coralogix/workshops/docs/otel/about-opentelemetry.md

 OpenTelemetry formats and tracing instrumentation allow for devops, operations, and development to scale infinitely without worry of vendor lock-in or future risk to an environment due to proprietary software.

-The [OpenTelemetry](http://www.opentelemetry.io) publishes standards like Kubernetes and others that are the leading standards in the industry.
+The [Cloud Native Compute Foundation](https://www.cncf.io/) publishes standards like Kubernetes and others that are the leading standards in the industry.